Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Kole Calhoun At The Plate

-- Calhoun is batting .275 with four doubles, two home runs and six walks.
+- Calhoun is hitting .274 with five doubles, two home runs and seven walks.

-- In 18 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 19 games played this year, and in 2.4% of his plate appearances.

-- Calhoun has an RBI in seven of 18 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Calhoun has an RBI in eight of 19 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

-- In 10 of 18 games this year, he has scored, including multiple runs once.
+- In 10 of 19 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.